Aura-Aura Climber

-Aura-Aura Climber is an arcade action video game developed and published by Nintendo for the Nintendo DSi's DSiWare digital download service.
+Aura-Aura Climber is an action video game developed by Nintendo Software Technology for the Nintendo DSi's DSiWare digital download service.
 It was released on February 22, 2010.

-Overview
+Gameplay

 Aura-Aura Climber revolves around a fallen star called an "Aura-Aura" climbing back up into the sky.
 It does this by slinging its arm around pegs in the sky.
 Along the way, the player can collect items like bombs and extensions.
 The different modes of play include score attack, and endless.
 Players also dodge storms, hit switches, and collect bonuses.